icybits-lab/icybits-lab/README.md

 ---

 ### Note:
-<p style="font-size: 5px; margin-left: 50px;"><em>I am not the owner of the account named "icybits" in GitHub.
+<em>I am not the owner of the account named "icybits" in GitHub.
 My only account is "icybits-lab".
-We are not connected or related in any way.</em></p>
+We are not connected or related in any way.</em>